mostafaac30/calculater-project/README.md

 ~~~

-_baseCheck()_ is a function used to check if input base is 2 or 8 or 10 or 16.
+_baseCheck()_ is a function used to check if the inputted base is 2 or 8 or 10 or 16.
 Any other inputs aren't acceptable.

-_numLength()_ is a function used to check length of the number, Becuse it mustn't excess 8-digit length.
+_numLength()_ is a function used to check the length of the number Because it mustn't excess 8-digit length.
 e.g.
 ~~~
 123456789  --> unvalid